hat27/PzPlayblast/README.md

 The tasks in Project B are as follows:

-1. Set frames.
+1. Set frames
-2. Create a model panel.
+2. Create a model panel
-3. Set the HUD.
+3. Set the HUD
-4. Playblast.
+4. Playblast
-5. Remove the model panel.
+5. Remove the model panel

 Then, I added a new value for the "output path" to "PzPlayblast.projectB.v1.yml".
+This works to change output location.

 In the end, PzPlayblast became an essential tool for the animation team, saving them time and effort during the production process.

 Additionally, Sticky and Puzzle have made my development work much easier.

 Today,
 Project C started, and a new request came in:
 "Hey, we need a new tool which does the same thing for 100 files!"

-I'm currently working on this, but I'm thinking of creating a GUI to list the files and adding an "Open File" task at the beginning of all of them :)
+I'm currently working on this, but I'm thinking of creating a GUI to list the files and adding an "Open File" task at the beginning. :)